 Find all the answers to your Maryland Million questions here.

-The Maryland Million is a one-day stakes program offering purses totaling $1 million, restricted to the nominated progeny of nominated stallions standing in the state.
+The Maryland Million is a one-day stakes program offering purses totaling $1 million, restricted to the progeny of nominated stallions standing in the state.

 Maryland Million Day is run at either Laurel Park in Laurel, Maryland, or Pimlico Race Course in Baltimore, Maryland.